How to Appeal an Arbitrator

-There are two basic options available you can either appeal the arbitrator’s decision or you can appeal it.
-If you do not appeal the award then it will then become a final judgment.
-However, if we appeal the arbitration award then your case will continue moving forward in the Superior Court as if the arbitration hearing and arbitrator’s award had never happened.
+There are two basic options available to a party once an arbitrator has made their ruling.
+1. You can let the arbitrator's decision stand or, 2.
+You can appeal it.
+If a party does not appeal the arbitrator's ruling then it will become a judgment.
+However, if a party appeals the arbitration award then the case will continue moving forward in the Superior Court as if the arbitration hearing and arbitrator’s award had never happened.

 I. LET THE DECISION STAND